 - A massive research effort to invent cost-effective methods to become carbon-negative ie remove CO₂ from the atmosphere

-- Devise and implement global-scale geo-engineering to reduce temperatures eg cloud-seeding, reflect vast amounts of sunlight, plant more trees - eg see Geo-engineering Using Terrestrial Mirrors and Geo-engineering Using Mirrors In Space and Geo-engineering By Reforesting
+- Devise and implement global-scale geo-engineering to reduce temperatures eg cloud-seeding, reflect vast amounts of sunlight, plant more trees - eg see Geo-engineering Using Terrestrial Mirrors, Geo-engineering Using Mirrors In Space and Geo-engineering By Reforesting

 The biggest beneficiaries of the greenhouse gases released so far have the greatest moral obligation to act first to reverse the consequences.
 See Who Burnt All The Carbon?